wryandginger/esphome_zigbee_projects/waveshare.md

 2. Manually disable ZHA.
 3. Manually restart your Zigbee network coordinator and/or Home Assistant.
 4. Re-enable ZHA and monitor logs.
 5. Adjust your device configuration to report less data, either by reducing reporting times or by reducing the amount of sensors/attributes pushed via Zigbee.
+6. Reflash config.
+(Clean build files and erase flash using esptool if you have issues reflashing.)
+7. Remove and re-pair the Panopticon device via ZHA.

 # For [pms.yaml](https://github.com/wryandginger/esphome_zigbee_projects/blob/main/pms.yaml) and [panopticon-pms-bsec2.yaml](https://github.com/wryandginger/esphome_zigbee_projects/blob/main/panopticon-pms-bsec2.yaml):
 You will need